 - Drawing foundations and techniques, including graphite, ink, charcoal, and conté

 - Visiting artist lectures, college presentations, and workshops

 - Participation in the weekly evening figure drawing studio is encouraged

 - Evening open studio tutorials twice a week

-Students study and work in the state-of-the-art Dow Center for Visual Arts.
-At the end of this three-week session, visual arts students exhibit the work they have created throughout the Dow Center for Visual Arts building.
+At the end of the three-week session, you will exhibit the work you have created throughout the Dow Center for Visual Arts.

 While students in the advanced drawing intensive program do not take elective classes, they are encouraged to take advantage of the creative vitality of Interlochen and enjoy student, faculty, and guest artist presentations in music, theatre, dance, visual arts, film, and creative writing.